ciselab/Lampion/Experiments/CodeBert_CodeToText/Preprocessing/README.md

 docker-compose up --build
 ```

+You can also adjust the Obfuscator-Version setting the `--build-arg OBFUSCATOR_VERSION=1.1-SNAPSHOT` or other versions.
+Just make sure your mounted configuration matches.

-For the Grid experiment, including the replication package and multiple configs, there will be a separate repository.
+For the Grid experiment, including the replication package and multiple configs, there is a [separate repository](../GridExperiment).

 The above given compose is just a step to verify this building brick of the meta experiment.

 ## Requirements

-The JavaObfuscator Image needs to be build/availible.
+The JavaObfuscator Image needs to be built / available.
 See the other part of the repository for instructions how to build it.

 Docker 19+